donatodipaola/logical/README.md

 0 0
 ```

-2. The data vector constructor:
+2. The list initialization constructor:

 ```C++
 logical::Matrix A(3,2,{0,0,1,1,0,1});
 ```

-which builds a matrix, of given rows and columns, with elements provided as a collections of boolean values, picked up as a sequence of rows:
+builds a matrix, of given rows and columns, with elements provided as a collection of boolean values in an initialization list:

 ```terminal
 A =